 Depending on your needs, you may use free or premium invoice management software programs.
 Premium products offer a wider range of features, but the fees can add up in the long run.

-A complete solution for freelancers is Hectic.
+A complete solution for freelancers is Hectic's invoicing software.
 With this program, users can manage projects, create and send invoices, and track their expenses—all from one location.

 Hectic also takes the stress out of accounting.
 You can use the app to manage your finances, generate profit and loss reports, track your hours, and more.

 Did we mention that you can try Hectic for free?
 That's right—you can manage your projects, invoicing, billing, and other business processes for your first client at no charge.